whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Will they work for you?

-The first thing to do is talk to your allergist about your options for immunotherapy.
+Talk to your allergist about your options for immunotherapy.

 ## 15. Offer a Balanced Diet